 - Improve campaign performance

-- Drive conversion for your products
+- Drive conversion for their products and services

-3. Do your teams work together?
+3. Are your teams working together?

-4. Do you listen to your customers?
+4. Are you listening to your customers?

 5. Can you make personalization a reality?

-- Predict which sales leads and opportunities will convert
+- Predict which sales leads and opportunities will convert and why

 - See historical browsing and purchase data to determine which channels, content, products, and messaging customers will most likely respond to